shalvah/aargh/README.md

 }
 ```

 See the problem?
 Different errors could be thrown in that function.
-For instance, if you look closely at the function, you'll see I made a typo (`userIdd`) which will throw a ReferenceError when executed.
-However, the calling code will expect a RateLimitError only.
+For instance, if you look closely at the function, you'll see I made a typo on the first line (`userIdd` instead of `userId`) which will throw a `ReferenceError` when executed.
+However, the calling code will expect a `RateLimitError` only.

 There's a simple fix: use an if-statement:
 ```javascript